shepmaster/ebene-rust/README.md

 ## License

-strata-rust is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+ebene-rust is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 ## Authors